 Use Red poppies

-The red poppy is a symbol of Day of Remembrance.
-On this day, it is advisable to decorate jackets, shirts, sweaters and other clothing with red poppies to honor those who died in the war.
+The red poppy is a symbol of the Day of Remembrance.
+On this day, it is advisable to decorate jackets, shirts, sweaters, and other clothing with red poppies to honor those who died in the war.
+The red poppy is a symbol of tribute and honor for the veterans in war.
+It is not expensive so every person from child to adult should wear this to show their gratification for the deceased and serving veterans of their country.

 Hold a minute of silence